Aldaviva/DryerDuty/Readme.md

 DryerDuty is configured using `appsettings.json` in the installation directory.

-- `pagerDutyIntegrationKey` is the Integration Key that PagerDuty gives you when you create a new Events API v2 Integration for one of your Services
+- `pagerDutyIntegrationKey` is the Integration Key that PagerDuty gives you when you create a new Events API v2 Integration for one of your Services.
-- `motorMinimumActiveAmps` is the minimum current, in amps, which would indicate that the dryer's motor is running
+- `motorMinimumActiveAmps` is the minimum current, in amps, which would indicate that the dryer's motor is running.
-    - My dryer's motor runs at 4.33A, so I set this to `2.0`
+    - My dryer's motor runs at 4.33A, so I set this to `2.0`.
-- `lightMinimumActiveAmps` is the minmum current, in amps, which would indicate that the light bulb in the drum turned on because the door was opened
+- `lightMinimumActiveAmps` is the minmum current, in amps, which would indicate that the light bulb in the drum turned on because the door was opened.
-    - My 15W bulb runs at 0.08A, so I set this to `0.04`
+    - My 15W bulb runs at 0.08A, so I set this to `0.04`.
-- `motorGain` is a coefficient which the motor current is multiplied by to get a more accurate value
+- `motorGain` is a coefficient which the motor current is multiplied by to get a more accurate value.
-    - The default value is `1.0`, but I had to set mine to `1.64` to match the current readings from my clamp multimeter
+    - The default value is `1.0`, but I had to set mine to `1.64` to match the current readings from my clamp multimeter.
-- `lightGain` is a coefficient which the light bulb current is multiplied by to get a more accurate value
+- `lightGain` is a coefficient which the light bulb current is multiplied by to get a more accurate value.
-    - The default value is `1.0`, but I had to set mine to `0.75` to match the nominal current of my bulb
+    - The default value is `1.0`, but I had to set mine to `0.75` to match the nominal current of my bulb.
-- `Logging.LogLevel` controls the log verbosity, where the key is the namespace and the value is the [log level](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-7.0) name
+- `Logging.LogLevel` controls the log verbosity, where the key is the namespace and the value is the [log level](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-7.0) name.
-    - To see current readings from this library, set `Logging.LogLevel.DryerDuty` to `Trace` and run `/opt/dryerduty/DryerDuty` from the command line
+    - To see current readings from this library, set `Logging.LogLevel.DryerDuty` to `Trace` and run `/opt/dryerduty/DryerDuty` from the command line.

 <a id="running"></a>
 ## Running